 My journey through West Virginia a few days ago took me by the former Morris Memorial Hospital for Crippled Children in Milton.
 I had been wanting to conduct aerial photography of the site for some time and see how much progress had been made in converting it into the Grand Patrician Resort & Spa!

-At 2500 feet in elevation, exploring the former Allegheny Tuberculosis Sanatorium is a delight.
-With heavy fog blanketing the campus in the early mornings, perpetual overcast days, and cooler temperatures even in the dead of summer, its location along the Allegheny Mountain front was ideal.
+At 2,500 feet in elevation, exploring the former Allegheny Tuberculosis Sanatorium was a delight.
+With heavy fog blanketing the campus in the early mornings, perpetual overcast days, and cooler temperatures even in the dead of summer, its location along the Allegheny Mountain front in Pennsylvania was ideal.

 Molly Stark Sanatorium was a tuberculosis hospital in northeastern Ohio.
-Constructed during a time when the prevailing medical treatment for tuberculosis was sunlight, fresh air and rudimentary medicines, the building was constructed with large windows, porticos, balconies and rooftop verandas.
+Constructed during a time when the prevailing medical treatment for tuberculosis was sunlight, fresh air, and rudimentary medicines, the building was constructed with large windows, porches, balconies, and rooftop verandas.

 For a town that has been on the economic decline for over two decades, Jeannette, Pennsylvania held its own as it was located near the Pennsylvania Turnpike and Toll Road 66.
 The town suffered a loss of jobs that rank in the thousands due to numerous glass factory closures that trickled down and affected nearly every small business and resident.
 But one constant throughout all of this was Monsour Medical Center.

 Before modern medicine, there was Hazelwood Sanatorium in Louisville, Kentucky.